melezhik/SparrowCI/README.md

       echo hello from followup job
 ```

-And then reference to this pipeline from the main one:
+2. Reference to this pipeline from the main one:

 ```yaml